 Few differences within species.
 Intraspecific variation in mitochondrial DNA is low in most animal species.
 This may reflect rapid loss of ancestral polymorphisms due to maternal inheritance or selective sweeps following emergence of advantageous mutations.
-Regardless of cause, small intraspecific and large interspecific differences create distinct genetic boundaries between most species, making unequivocal identification with a mitochondrial barcode possible.
+Regardless of cause, small intraspecific and large interspecific differences signal distinct genetic boundaries between most species, enabling precise identification with a mitochondrial barcode.

 Absence of introns.
-In animals, mitochondrial genes rarely contain introns, which are non-coding sequences interspersed between exons, the coding regions of a gene.
+In animals, mitochondrial genes rarely contain introns, which are non-coding sequences interspersed between the coding regions of a gene.
 Thus, amplification of mitochondrial DNA is usually straightforward.
-In contrast, amplification of coding regions of nuclear genes is often limited by introns, which may be substantial in length.
+In contrast, amplification of coding regions of nuclear genes is often limited by introns, which may be long.